 Attendance at National Political Conventions

-The following advice pertaining to attendance at political party national conventions was approved by the Commission in response to numerous requests from members of the legislature for advice as to whether there are restrictions on participation in national party conventions pursuant to Public Officers Law.
+The following advice pertaining to attendance at national political party conventions was approved by the Commission in response to numerous requests from members of the legislature regarding any restrictions on participation under Public Officers Law.

 RELEVANT STATUTE: Public Officers Law §73(5)(a) and (b); Legislative Law §1-c(j)